Andy Warhol - Flash 42 frame jpg

 Edition: Edition of 200, 26 numbered in Roman numerals; 10 lettered A-J have three additional screenprints, each of which is a composite of images from II.33 and II.38.
 (See II.43A-43C.)
 Each print, housed in a folder with a page of Teletype text, is signed in ball-point pen on verso; the colophon is signed and numbered in ball-point pen.

-Flash 42 by Andy Warhol is one of eleven foreboding prints in the Pop artist’s Flash series from 1968.
-In this collection, Warhol focuses on the assassination of President John F Kennedy, and the frenzied media coverage that followed.
-Warhol released Flash just five years after Kennedy’s death, when the tragic event still scarred the nation.
+Flash 42 by Andy Warhol is one of the most vivid works in his 1968 Flash Complete Portfolio.
+The series examines the assassination of President John F. Kennedy and the intense media response that followed.
+Warhol created it only five years after the event, when the tragedy was still fresh in the public mind.

 Photo credit: Undated headshot of John F. Kennedy, 35th President of the United States.
 Washington, DC, USA.
 Photo by White House via CNP.